 Review contracts between the PBM and the carrier or employer group to determine whether the payment of dispensing fees described to pharmacies is consistent with the PBM’s requirements described in the carrier or employer group’s contract with the PBM.

-Review a sampling of (or all) claims to ensure the PBM follows its own policies and procedures regarding dispensing fees paid to pharmacies.
-Review claims data to assess if there are differing standards based on the type of pharmacy: chain, retail, mail order, specialty or affiliate.
+Review a sample of (or all) claims to ensure the PBM follows its own policies and procedures regarding dispensing fees paid to pharmacies.
+Review claims data to assess if there are differing standards based on the type of pharmacy: chain, retail, mail order, specialty or, if the pharmacy is affiliated or not affiliated with the PBM.
 Standards should be applied in a non-discriminatory manner such that PBM does not favor affiliate over non-affiliate pharmacies, for example.
 Payment of dispensing fees should be consistent across pharmacies within the same network.

+C. Contracts

 STANDARDS

-PHARMACY BENEFITS MANAGERS
+PHARMACY BENEFIT MANAGERS

 PROVIDER/PHARMACY RELATIONS

-(BETWEEN PBMS AND PHARMACY (AKA PROVIDER))
+(BETWEEN PBMS AND PHARMACIES)

 Apply to: All PBMs